Gerakini: Magnesite mines

 (11.5 km from Yerakini), and Yerakini (the largest deposits).

 AGM acquired the assets of the Societe Hellenique des Mines de Magnesite, with mines at Limni, Mantoudi, and Pyli village, on the east coast of Euboea island, in 1912.
 The raw material was shipped through Galataki harbour.
 AGM ceased its activity on Euboea island after World War II.
 The railway it employed (750 mm and 600 mm gauge) was dismantled, with some ruined parts still existing, and the rolling stock was sold for scrap.

 In 1922, it purchased the Yerakini concession, which was producing 27,000 tons of raw material per year.
 The deposits were estimated at 300,000 tons in 1947.
 It used coal and brushwood as well as trunk wood to fuel its kilns.
 The Yerakini mines, about 3 km inland from the gulf, were reached by means of a narrow-gauge (565 mm) railway, used by the new owners until the 1980s.
-AGM operated a power system supplying electricity to the mine area in the fifties.
+AGM operated a power system supplying electricity to the mine area in the 1950s.
 It organized various events and activities, such as soccer matches, weekend balls, etc.

 In 1959, G. Portolos (Grecian Magnesite) bought the magnesite operations and continued the exploitation of magnesite deposits.
 There are other minor magnesite mining deposits, especially in the southwestern foothills of Trikorfo mountain, exploited by the Antoniou and Xenakis concern for a long period in the 1950s and 1960s.
 Other locales were Perachori, near Corinth; Ermioni (or Kastri); on Spetses Island in the southern Argolis in the Peloponnese; on Paros Island (Cyclades); around Thebes (Thiva), in Boeotia (Viotia); in Papades and Troupi in northern Euboea (Evia island), which was worked until the 1980s.

 The mining of magnesite is mostly done by workers commuting from other areas of Chakidiki, mainly from Zervochoria (Ζερβοχώρια /el/), and other villages to the north of Chalkidiki.
 Most residents are workers and technicians working at plants of the Grecian Magnesite company, which was established in 1959 and mines magnesite ore.
 The company is 600 m from the village, the kilns 800 m, and the quarries 1–3 km.
 Vessels come to the harbour of Nea Moudania, 17 km from Yerakini, on the Thermaic gulf, near the Kassandran peninsula, to load magnesite.